Nathan Healy

 Frequently Asked Questions

-Upfront cost doesn’t have to be a barrier.
-Palmetto’s LightReach lease program lets Abilene homeowners go solar with no money down — you start saving from day one with no maintenance responsibilities.
+Upfront cost is often the biggest hurdle.
+LightReach, Palmetto’s solar lease program, removes that barrier entirely, so Abilene homeowners can go solar with no money down and start saving from day one.